15 Moments That Changed Women’s History Forever

 2003: Japan’s government vows to fill more senior-government roles with women

-In 2003, Japan declared the ambitious goal of aiming to have 30 percent of senior-level government jobs in the country held by women.
-Apparently, it was too ambitious, because it was later revised to seven percent by 2020, taking into account the lack of an uptick a few years into the new initiative.
+In 2003, Japan declared the ambitious goal of aiming to have 30 percent of senior-level government jobs in the country held by women by 2020.
+Apparently, it was too ambitious, because it was later revised to seven percent, taking into account the lack of an uptick a few years into the new initiative.
 Government officials blamed the slow pace of cultural shifts.
+Learn the story of how Women’s History Month came to be.

 2012: United Nations passes a resolution banning female genital mutilation

-The terror—and, unfortunate reality—of young girls up to the age of 15 having their genitals mutilated came to a screeching halt in 2012 (at least on paper) when the United Nations called on citizens worldwide to stop the practice, which has been most common in countries throughout Asia, the Middle East, and Africa, affecting as many as 200 million girls and women.
+The terror—and unfortunate reality—of young girls up to the age of 15 having their genitals mutilated came to a halt in 2012 (at least on paper) when the United Nations called on citizens worldwide to stop the practice, which has been most common in countries throughout Asia, the Middle East, and Africa, affecting as many as 200 million girls and women.
 Thanks to increased awareness of this physically and emotionally scarring practice, February 6 was named International Day of Zero Tolerance.
+Meet 11 young women who are about to make history.

 2017: Saudi Arabia lifts ban on female drivers

 Imagine being a woman in this Middle Eastern country and needing a man to give you a lift for simple errands like picking up groceries at the market or visiting a friend.
-Last fall, the Saudi Arabian government lifted the ban on female drivers, set to take effect in June 2018.
+In fall 2017, the Saudi Arabian government lifted the ban on female drivers; it took effect in June 2018.